Wright Timeline 1930 to 1939

 In England, Ernest Walton and John Cockcroft "split the atom" for the first time, using a proton beam to break lithium atoms apart into helium atoms.

-1933 At the request of Chrysler, Orville assists with wind tunnel tests that lead to the first aerodynamic automobiles, the Desoto Airflow and Chrysler Airflow.
+1933 Working with Chrysler engineer Bill Earnshaw, Orville tests automobile shapes in his wind tunnel.
+These lead to the first aerodynamic automobiles, the Desoto Airflow and Chrysler Airflow.

 Adolph Hitler becomes Chancellor of Germany and the Nazi party comes to power.
 Franklin Roosevelt institutes the "New Deal" to lift America out of the Great Depression.